ianchristani/safe-password-generator-web-app/readme.txt

-The project is available on: https://psswrdgen.surge.sh/
+The project is deployed on: https://psswrdgen.surge.sh/